RitikKhatik/Sunbase-Assignment/README.md

 # Usage
 To use these properties, make sure to place them in your application.properties file in your Spring Boot project.
 Adjust the values as needed for your specific database configuration.

+# Overview

+This project is a Sunbase Customer Application implemented using Spring Boot.
+It provides a simple web-based interface for managing customer information.
+The application uses Spring Data JPA for data persistence, Thymeleaf for server-side templating, and Spring Boot for easy development and deployment.

+# Project Structure
+The project follows the standard Maven project structure and leverages the Spring Boot Starter Parent for managing dependencies and configuration.

+Group ID: sunbase.ty
+Artifact ID: SunbaseCustApp
+Version: 0.0.1-SNAPSHOT
+Java Version: 11

+#

+The project includes the following main dependencies:

+Spring Boot Starter Data JPA: Provides support for data access using Java Persistence API (JPA).

+Spring Boot Starter Thymeleaf: Integrates Thymeleaf as the template engine for server-side rendering.

+Spring Boot Starter Web: Includes the necessary dependencies for building a web application.

+Spring Boot DevTools: Offers tools for fast application development with automatic restarts.

+MySQL Connector/J: Enables the application to connect to a MySQL database.

+Spring Boot Starter Test: Includes testing dependencies for unit and integration testing.

 Contributing